-- 1. Clarify the distinct roles of UCEDDs compared to Independent Living (IL) programs, Protection & Advocacy agencies (P&As), and DD Councils-highlighting how UCEDDs provide university-based research, training, technical assistance, and community service that are not duplicated elsewhere in the DD Network.
-Distinguishing the role and value of UCEDDs should be done without criticism or negative framing of the IL programs, P&As, DD Councils or others-we all need each other. - 2.
-Reinforce that UCEDDs are established under the DD Act and must meet specific federal requirements that support their mission and accountability. - 3.
+- 1. Reinforce that UCEDDs are established under the DD Act and must meet specific federal requirements that support their mission and accountability.
+The DD Act requires UCEDDs to be based at universities.
+This university affiliation is not optional and is necessary for UCEDDs to carry out their core functions like education, research, training, and service.
+UCEDDs were established at Universities in law and have been authorized that way on a bipartisan basis for over 60 years, most recently by a Republican majority House and Senate in 2000. - Clarify the distinct roles of UCEDDs compared to Independent Living (IL) programs, Protection & Advocacy agencies (P&As), and DD Councils-highlighting how UCEDDs uniquely provide university-based research, training, technical assistance, and community service that are not duplicated elsewhere in the DD Network.
+Distinguishing the role and value of UCEDDs should be done without criticism or negative framing of the IL programs, P&As, DD Councils or others-we all need each other. - 3.
 Emphasize the importance of maintaining UCEDDs as independent, universityaffiliated centers, which ensures their ability to respond flexibly and effectively to state and community needs.